Japanese destroyer Nowaki (1940): Operation Hailstone

-On 17 February, Nowaki and Maikaze departed Truk escorting the training cruiser Katori and the armed merchant cruiser Akagi Maru, shortly joined by the minesweeper Shonan Maru to the destination of Yokosuka, but it was the next day that a fleet of American aircraft carriers attack Truk and decimated the shipping in the base, which permanently destroyed Truk's capabilities as a major naval station, and it was soon afterwards that the air attacks reached Nowaki's group of ships.
+On 17 February 1944, Nowaki and Maikaze departed Truk escorting the training cruiser Katori and the armed merchant cruiser Akagi Maru, shortly joined by the minesweeper Shonan Maru to the destination of Yokosuka, but it was the next day that a fleet of American aircraft carriers attack Truk and decimated the shipping in the base, which permanently destroyed Truk's capabilities as a major naval station, and it was soon afterwards that the air attacks reached Nowaki's group of ships.
 Akagi Maru was sunk to three bomb hits, Katori was hit by at least one torpedo that left her crawling at 2 knots, while Maikaze was hit by a bomb that disabled her engine and boilers.
 Nowaki took Maikaze under tow, but the Americans weren't finished with them yet.
 Admiral Spruance called off additional air attacks so that his group of surface ships could see some action, consisting of the battleships USS Iowa and USS New Jersey, the heavy cruisers USS New Orleans and USS Minneapolis, and the destroyers USS Bradford, Burns, Charrette, and Izard.

 Hours later, the American ships were spotted in the horizon, which resulted in Nowaki dropping the tow cables and fleeing at maximum speed to escape danger.
 Iowa delivered the finishing blow to the limping Katori with her 16-inch (406 mm) guns, while New Jersey combined fire with the cruisers and destroyers to finish off the disabled Maikaze and sink the Shonan Maru.
-In the meantime, Nowaki was desperately fleeing when Iowa and New Jersey located an enemy destroyer and opened fire at 21,000 yards, and the resulting 16-inch (406 mm) gunfire straddled Nowaki several times before her silhouette disappeared on radar.
+In the meantime, Nowaki was desperately fleeing when Iowa and New Jersey located an enemy destroyer and opened fire at 21000 yd, and the resulting 16-inch (406 mm) gunfire straddled Nowaki several times before her silhouette disappeared on radar.
 Nowaki continued undetected for the next 10 minutes, but the battleships again detected an "Aoba class cruiser" at extreme range and opened fire.
-The resulting gunfire registered a single straddle which inflicted splinter damage to Nowaki, which fired at 35,700 yards is the longest ranged straddle in history.
+The resulting gunfire registered a single straddle which inflicted splinter damage to Nowaki, which fired at 35700 yd is the longest ranged straddle in history.